-How to Trade Energy Trading Classic Bullish Divergence and Bearish Divergence
+How to Trade Energy Classic Bullish Divergence and Bearish Divergence

-In energies trading, classic divergence is used as a possible sign for a energies trend reversal and is used by traders when looking for an area where energies price could reverse and start going in the opposite direction.
-For this reason this energies setup is used as a low risk entry method and also as an accurate way of exit out of a energies trade.
+In energies trading, classic divergence is used as a possible signal for a trend reversal and is used by traders when looking for an area where price could reverse and begin going in the opposite direction.
+For this reason this energies setup is used as a low risk entry method and also as an accurate way of exit out of a trade.

 This trading strategy is a low risk method to sell near the top or buy near the bottom, this makes the risk on your trades are very small relative to the potential reward.
 However, this is one method with very many whipsaws & most traders do not recommend using it.

 Divergence in Trading is also used to predict the optimum point at which to exit a trade.
-If you already have an open trade that is already profitable, a good way to identify a profit taking level would be the point where you identify this energies setup.
+If you already have an open trade that's already profitable, a good way to identify a profit taking level would be the point where you identify this energies setup.

-There are two types, based on the direction of the Energies trend:
+There are two types, based on the direction of the trend:

 - Classic Bullish divergence